 Either in a future rewrite of this article or in a new one, I plan to speculate about how quantum mechanics might influence human thought and consciousness—and, possibly, vice-versa.
 I may add more content on this subject in the coming weeks, if new ideas worthy of publication present themselves.
 Check back from time to time.

 P.S.
 A simplified version of Bell’s Inequality might say that for things described by traits A, B, and C, it is always true that A, not B; plus B, not C; is greater than or equal to: A, not C. When applied to a room full of people, the inequality might read as follows: tall, not male; plus male, not blonde; is greater than or equal to: tall, not blonde.
 People have tried every collection of traits and quantities imaginable.
 The inequality is always true, never false; except for quantum objects.

 One way to think about it: all the “not” quantities are, in some sense, uncertain in quantum experiments, which wrecks the inequality.
 That is to say, as soon as we measure “A” (for example) ,”not B” becomes uncertain.
-If we measure “not B”, on the other hand, “A” becomes uncertain.This introduction of uncertainties into quantities that were—before measurement—seemingly certain and fixed doesn’t seem to occur in non-quantum collections, which are big enough to make uncertainties unnoticeable.
+If we measure “not B”, on the other hand, “A” becomes uncertain.This introduction of uncertainties into quantities that were—before measurement—seemingly certain and fixed doesn’t seem to occur in non-quantum collections where individual objects are big enough to make uncertainties unnoticeable.
 It’s called the uncertainty principle and is fundamental to physics.